gkdsn-com/studionari/_projects/celebrating-joy.md

   - Bespoke Typography
 year: 2021
 projectBuilder:
+  - type: _section_text
+    size: one
+    textOne: "### We partnered with *HOME* founder, Ronan Mckenzie, who curated a UK street exhibition exploring the notions of joy.
+We created the bespoke typography and visual language for the exhibition, which showcased the works from the likes of Christina Ebenezer, Theo Gould, and Justin Akomiah in various cities across the country."
+    meaningful: Celebrating Joy Body Block 1
+    textTwo: ""
   - type: _section_image
     size: fill
     image: /assets/uploads/home_celebratingjoy_nari_21-01.jpg
     meaningful: Celebrating Joy bespoke lock up
     desc: Celebrating Joy bespoke lock up
+  - type: _section_text
+    size: one
+    textOne: "### **Our rationale for Celebrating Joy was to simply channel the feeling of Joy through type and colour, yet ensure the visual direction did not detract from the art being showcased - moreover ‘*celebrate’* it.
+      Our concept *‘Celebration*’ maintained the image as the focal point of the exhibition, taking tones from the piece to use as the palette, with the bespoke campaign typeface acting as the end-card to each set of duplicated images.**"
+    meaningful: Text Block 2 - Home Celebrating Joy
   - type: _section_image
     size: fill
     image: /assets/uploads/home_celebratingjoy_nari_21-02.jpg